nasa/astrobee/INSTALL.md

 ## System requirements

-Ubuntu 20.04 is the preferred host OS for most Astrobee developers to use.
+Ubuntu 20.04 is currently the only supported platform for most Astrobee development use cases.

-Here are the available host OS options with development roadmap details (use 64-bit PC (AMD64) desktop image):
+Here are the currently available host OS options with development roadmap details (use 64-bit PC (AMD64) desktop image):
-- [Ubuntu 20.04](http://releases.ubuntu.com/20.04): This is the preferred host OS for most Astrobee developers to use.
-The Astrobee Facility team is currently preparing to upgrade the robots on ISS from Ubuntu 16.04 to Ubuntu 20.04, but we aren't yet ready to announce a deployment date for that upgrade.
+- [Ubuntu 20.04](http://releases.ubuntu.com/20.04): This is currently the only supported platform for most Astrobee development use cases.
+The Astrobee hardware on ISS has been running Ubuntu 20.04 since it was upgraded during the "Crew-Minimal S14" activity on December 19, 2023.
-- [Ubuntu 16.04](http://releases.ubuntu.com/16.04): The Astrobee robot hardware on ISS currently runs Ubuntu 16.04.
-Only developers with NASA internal access can cross-compile software to run on the robot, and must use 16.04 for that.
-Most developers shouldn't need to work with 16.04, especially when just getting started.
-Support will eventually be discontinued after the robot hardware on ISS is upgraded to Ubuntu 20.04.
+- [Ubuntu 16.04](http://releases.ubuntu.com/16.04): No longer supported for most use cases.
+The Astrobee robot hardware ran Ubuntu 16.04 from its launch in 2019 until it was upgraded to run Ubuntu 20.04.
+Ubuntu 16.04 support was discontinued for most use cases in February 2024.
+Ending Ubuntu 16.04 support removed important limitations.
+For example, going forward, Astrobee's software will no longer need to be backward-compatible with Python 2 and OpenCV 3.
+However, Ubuntu 16.04 is still required in a very limited role that most developers don't need to worry about.
+We use it to compile a JAR file binary artifact of Astrobee message definitions used by the [astrobee_android](https://github.com/nasa/astrobee_android) code hosted on Astrobee's High-Level Processor, which runs a legacy version of Android with `rosjava`, which was designed to communicate with the ROS Kinetic distribution.
+Compiling the JAR file requires the `ros-kinetic-rosjava` package that is only available for Ubuntu 16.04.
+(But most developers shouldn't need to generate this artifact.)

 Specifically not supported:
 - ~~[Ubuntu 18.04](http://releases.ubuntu.com/18.04)~~: Ubuntu 18.04 support as a software development platform was discontinued as of November 2023.
 (It was never supported on the robot hardware.)